EhevuTov/hackercouch/README.md

 ## Crash my couch

-* couch(spare bed, actually) in Chicago, IL, USA, far north-side (1hr public transportation ride to downtown)
+* spare bed in Chicago, IL, USA, far north-side (1hr public transportation ride to downtown)
+* we have cats (in case you're allergic)
+* only people I know well or have a recommendation from someone I know